 When an aroma of onions seeps out of your shower drain, it can quickly fill the bathroom with the over-powering odor.
 This odor will turn the shower -- as well as surrounding areas -- into a stinky mess.
-Once you figure out the cause of the onion odor, you can eliminate it and keep it from returning.
+Once you figure out the cause of the shower drain smell, you can eliminate it and keep it from returning.

 The onion smell coming from the drain may be due to hair, grime and grease buildup in the drain.
 When you shower, the dirt, grease and grime from your body go down the drain and can become trapped, causing clogs and odors.
 Another reason for the onion aroma may be a buildup of bacteria.
 Whether from grime buildup or bacteria, removing the smell is the same process.
 However, the onion odor may not be coming from the drain at all; the source could be the water.